IlijaTrajkovic/ClimateSet/docs/source/climatecontext.rst

    :alt: Factors influencing the climate which are used in climate models.
 Image courtesy of MetEd, The COMET Program, UCAR.

    Factors influencing the climate which are used in climate models.
       Image courtesy of MetEd, The COMET Program, UCAR.

 **Outputs**

 The output of a climate model comprises a diverse set of information representing the simulated behaviour of the Earth's climate system.
 Key components of climate model outputs include:

-- Climate Variables
+``Climate Variables``
    - Temperature, precipitation, humidity, wind speed, and other atmospheric variables.
    - Oceanic variables, including sea surface temperature, ocean currents, and salinity.
    - Land surface variables, such as soil moisture, snow cover, and vegetation.
+``Uncertainty Estimates``
-- Uncertainty Estimates: Models often provide uncertainty ranges for various variables to account for the inherent uncertainties in climate predictions.
+   Models often provide uncertainty ranges for various variables to account for the inherent uncertainties in climate predictions.

 Model outputs are often used in conjunction with observational data to validate and improve the models, ensuring they provide reliable and actionable information.